mrsimoes/hlnsync/docs/README.md

 ## Introduction

-_lnsync_ provides unidirectional local file tree sync by content, with support for hardlinks (multiple pathnames per file).
+_lnsync_ provides unidirectional local file tree sync with rename detection and support for hardlinks.

-### Purpose

-Suppose file trees at local source and target directories are in sync.
-If files are renamed/moved in the source tree, _lnsync_ syncs by renaming/moving on the target, rather than deleting and recopying from the source.
-In general, the source hardlink structure is replicated on the target.

-### Operation
+### Purpose and Operation

-_lnsync_ matches files by content (by using a file hash database kept at the root of the file tree) and adds/renames/removes links (pathnames) on the target to replicate the source hardlink structure.
-No new files are ever created on the target and the last link for a file is never removed on the target.
-Therefore, _lnsync_ may be used as a preprocessing step for other sync tools, such as _rsync_.
+If source and target file trees are in sync and files are renamed/moved within the source, _lnsync_  matches files by size and content and syncs the target solely by renaming, instead of deleting and recopying.
+Since _lnsync_ never creates or deletes data on the target, it may be used as a preprocessing step for another sync tool, such as _rsync_.

-Using those file hashes, _lnsync_ can also quickly finding duplicate files (like _fdupes_), compare file trees, and check files for changes/bitrot.
+File content is compared using hashes, which _lnsync_ stores in single-file databases at the top-level of each file tree.
+Using those hashes, _lnsync_ can also find duplicate files (like _fdupes_), compare file trees, and check for changes/bitrot.

+On certain file systems (e.g. ext3/4 and btrfs), each file may be associated to more than one file path, which function as equivalent aliases.
+A new path created for an existing file is a _hardlink_, but all such aliases are on an equal footing, so each may be called a hardlink.

 ### Alternative Solutions

-Numerous tools already exist for syncing, and some are suitable for the purpose described above:
+Many tools exist for syncing with rename detection:

-- Patches for _rsync_ have been published that provide some of this functionality (see --detect-renamed), relying mostly on file size and modification time, or matching files in nearby directories.
-Unlike _rsync_, _lnsync_ does not offer a network client/server protocol.
+- Patches for _rsync_ have been published (see --detect-renamed), relying on file size and modification time, or matching files in nearby directories.
+Unlike _rsync_, _lnsync_ does not offer a network protocol.

-- [bsync](https://github.com/dooblem/bsync) provides network syncing with moved files detection, but does not seem to handle hardlinks.
+- [bsync](https://github.com/dooblem/bsync) provides network syncing with rename detection, but no support for hardlinks.

-- _git_ itself is based on syncing by content, and has been adapted for the above purpose.
+- _git_ itself is based on syncing by content, and has been adapted for syncing.

-- Some modern file systems with support for snapshots (e.g. btrfs) may provide a basis for this functionality, while _lnsync_ is meant to be used file systems in common use today, including ext2/3/4, vfat, and ntfs.
+- Support in modern file systems (e.g. btrfs) for snapshots may be adapted for syncing.

 ### Hash Databases and Offline File Trees

-The hash database file is created at the root of the file tree, by default with a randomly chosen basename matching `lnsync-[0-9]+.db`.
-Only one such file may exist there.
-These files are ignored by all _lnsync_ operations, and they should not be copied from source to target when using other sync tools.
+The hash database is a single file at the top directory of any tree processed, with basename matching `lnsync-[0-9]+.db`.
+(Only one such file should exist at that location.)
+These files are ignored by _lnsync_ operations, and should not be copied from source to target when syncing with other tools.

-_lnsync_ also allows incorporating the file tree structure into the hash database, so that the database file by itself may used as an _offline file tree_, in place of the original directory.
-For example, a directory may be synced from an offline file tree.
+_lnsync_ also allows incorporating the file tree structure into the hash database, turning into an _offline file tree_, which may be used place of the original directory for certain purposes: a target directory may be synced from a source offline file tree and _lnsync_ may search for files common to an offline file tree and a given local directory.

+## Installation and Quickstart

+### Installing

+From the test PyPI repository with `pip install --extra-index-url=https://test.pypi.org/simple/ lnsync`.

+Or, download and extract the source files and run `python setup.py install`.

+### Example Usage

+If you reorganize your photo collection, renaming and moving around files and directories, _lnsync_ will mirror those changes to your backup.
+Also, if you use hardlinks to organize your photo collection, _lnsync_ will replicate that structure to the backup.

+If you have your photo archive at `/home/you/Photos` and your backup is at `/mnt/disk/Photos`, run `lnsync sync /home/you/Photos /mnt/disk/Photos` to sync.
+For a dry run: `lnsync sync -n /home/you/Photos /mnt/disk/Photos`.
+Use `-z` to match files by size only.

+To recursively compare source and backup, run `lnsync cmp /home/you/Photos /mnt/disk/Photos`.
+As before, use `-z` to compare by size only.

+To quickly obtain an _rsync_ command taht will complete syncing, skipping the hash database files, run `lnsync rsync /home/you/Photos /mnt/disk/Photos`.
+To also run this command, use the `-x` switch.
+Make sure the `rsync` options provided by this command are suitable for you.

+To find duplicate files on the Photos directory, run `lnsync fdupes /home/you/Photos`.
+Use `-H` to count different hardlinks to the same file as duplicates.

+To find all files in Photos which are not in the backup (under any name), run `lnsync onfirstonly /home/you/Photos /mnt/disk/Photos`.

-## Using _lnsync_
+## Command Reference

-All _lnsync_ commands are of the form `lnsync [<global-options>] <command> [<cmd-options>] [<cmd-parameters>]`.
+All _lnsync_ commands are `lnsync [<global-options>] <command> [<cmd-options>] [<cmd-parameters>]`.

-Brief descriptions follow.

-### Creating and Updating Hash Databases

-To update the hash database, creating a new database if none exists, and rehashing all new and modified files:

-- `lnsync update <dir>`

-To force rehash of files specified by paths relative to the root `dir`:

-- `lnsync rehash <dir> [<relpath>]+`

-To update the hash database at `relsubdir` using any hash value already present in the hash database for `dir`.

-- `lnsync subdir <dir> <relsubdir>`

-To incorporate file tree structure into the file hash database at the root of `dir`:

-- `lnsync mkoffline <dir>`

-To remove file tree structure from a hash database:

-- `lnsync rmoffline <databasefile>`

-To remove outdated entries and re-compact the database.

-- `lnsync cleandb <dir>`

 ### Syncing

-To sync a target dir from a source dir (or offline tree):
+- `lnsync sync [-d] [-M <size>] <source> <target>` to sync a target dir from a source dir (or offline tree).

-- `lnsync sync [-d] <source> <target>`.

 First target files are matched to source files.
 Each matched target file is associated to a single source file.
-If either file system supports hardlinks, a file may have multiple pathnames (hardlinks).
+If either file system supports hardlinks, a file may have multiple pathnames. _lnsync_ will not complain if the match is not unique or some files are not matched on either source and/or target.

-Then for each matched target file, its pathnames are set to match those of the corresponding source file, by renaming and deleting its hardlinks, or creating new hardlinks for it.
-New intermediate subdirectories are created as needed on the target; directories that become empty on the target are not removed.
-If distinct source files A, B, C are renamed B, C, A on the target, undoing this cycle is currently not supported.
+For each matched target file, its pathnames are set to match those of the corresponding source file, by renaming, deleting, or creating hardlinks.
+New intermediate subdirectories are created as needed on the target; directories which become empty on the target are not removed.
+Also, if distinct source files A, B, C are renamed B, C, A on the target, undoing this cycle is currently not supported.

+If the `-z` switch is used, files are matched by size only and hash databases are not created or updated.

+If the `-M` option is given, only files of size at most `<size>` are considered for matching.
+Size may be given in human form: `10k`, `2.1M`, `3G`, etc.

+Use the `-n` for a dry-run, showing which operations would be executed.

+_lnsync_ will not copy file data from the source or delete file data from the target.
+To quickly obtain an _rsync_ command which will complete syncing target from source, run `lnsync rsync <source> <target>`.
+Make sure the `rsync` options given are suitable for your purpose.
+To also run the rsync command, use the `-x` switch.

-To print an rsync command that will sync target dir from source dir or offline tree:
+- `lnsync rsync <tree> <dir>` to print an rsync command that will sync target dir from source dir or offline tree.

+### Creating and Updating Hash Databases

+- `lnsync update <dir>` to update the hash database, creating a new database if none exists, and rehashing all new files and those with a changed modification time (mtime).

+- `lnsync rehash <dir> [<relpath>]+` to force rehash of files specified by paths relative to the root `dir`.

+- `lnsync subdir <dir> <relsubdir>` to update the hash database at `relsubdir` using any hash value already present in the hash database for `dir`.

+- `lnsync mkoffline <dir>` to incorporate file tree structure into the file hash database at the root of `dir`.

+- `lnsync rmoffline <databasefile>` to remove file tree structure from a hash database.

-- `lnsync rsync <tree> <dir>` .
+- `lnsync cleandb <dir>` to remove outdated entries and re-compact the database.

 ### Obtaining Information

-To get the hash value for files:

-- `lnsync lookup <tree> <relpath>` Print the hash value for the given file. `tree` may be a a directory or an offline database.
+- `lnsync lookup <tree> [<relpath>+]` to lookup the hash value for the files, where `tree` may be a a directory or an offline tree.

-To compare two file trees:

-- `lnsync cmp <tree1> <tree2>`
+- `lnsync cmp <tree1> <tree2>` to recursively compare two file trees.

-To check for duplicate files:

-- `lnsync fdupes [<tree>]+` Find files files duplicated anywhere on the given trees.
+- `lnsync fdupes [-h] [<tree>]+` Find files files duplicated anywhere on the given trees.

 - `lnsync onall [<tree>]+` Find files with at least one copy on each tree.

 - `lnsync onfirstonly [<tree>]+` Find files on the first tree which are not duplicated anywhere on any other tree.

-For the above commands, the `-h` flag will make _lnsync_ handle hardlinks to the same file as duplicates within each tree.

-Finally, _lnsync_ provides for recomputing file hash signatures and comparing to the previously stored signature, to check for changes/bitrot.
+- `lnsync check [<tree>] [<path>]*` Recompute hashes for given files and compare to the hash stored in the dagtabase, to check for changes/bitrot.

-- `lnsync check [<tree>] [<path>]*` Print files that exist on the first tree and on no other tree.

 ## Limitations and Future Developments